Johannes Gutenberg: Influence

 Gutenberg's invention had an enormous impact on subsequent human history, both on cultural and social matters.
 His design directly impacted the mass spread of books across Europe, causing an information revolution.
 As a result, Venzke describes the inauguration of the Renaissance, Reformation and humanist movement as "unthinkable" without Gutenberg's influence.
 Described as "one of the most recognized names in the world", a team of US journalists voted Gutenberg as the "man of the millennium" in 1999.
 Similarly, in 1999 the A&E Network ranked Gutenberg the No. 1 most influential person of the second millennium on their "Biographies of the Millennium" countdown, while Time–Life magazine picked Gutenberg's invention as the most important of the second millennium in 1997.
 The scholar of paper history, Thomas Francis Carter, drew parallels between Cai Lun, the traditional inventor of paper during the Eastern Han dynasty, and Gutenberg, calling them "spiritual father and son" respectively.
 In his 1978 book, The 100: A Ranking of the Most Influential Persons in History, Michael H. Hart ranked him 8th, below Cai but above figures such as Christopher Columbus, Albert Einstein and Charles Darwin.

-The capital of printing in Europe shifted to Venice, where visionary printers like Aldus Manutius ensured widespread availability of the major Greek and Latin texts.
-The claims of an Italian origin for movable type have also focused on this rapid rise of Italy in movable-type printing.
+The capital of printing in Europe shifted to Venice, where printers like Aldus Manutius ensured widespread availability of the major Greek and Latin texts.
+The claims of an Italian origin for movable type have focused on this rapid rise of Italy in movable-type printing.
 This may perhaps be explained by the prior eminence of Italy in the paper and printing trade.
-Additionally, Italy's economy was growing rapidly at the time, facilitating the spread of literacy.
-Christopher Columbus had a geography book (printed with movable type) bought by his father.
-That book is in a Spanish museum, the Biblioteca Colombina in Seville.
-Finally, the city of Mainz was sacked in 1462, driving many (including a number of printers and punch cutters) into exile.
+Italy's economy was growing rapidly at the time, facilitating the spread of literacy.
+Christopher Columbus had a geography book printed with movable type, bought by his father; it is now in the Biblioteca Colombina in Seville.
+Finally, the city of Mainz was sacked in 1462, driving many printers into exile.